Build Guide by Hypothermia

 An early Rabadon's Deathcap, after your Roa/Rylai's, is a must.
 Once you've got those it's all about maximizing damage and survival.
-Get either a Void Staff, if they're stacking mr, or an Abyssal Scepter if they aren't.
+Get either a Void Staff, if they're stacking mr, or an Abyssal Mask if they aren't.
 Your last two items should pretty much always be a Banshee's Veil and a Zhonya's Hourglass.

 First off, you want to be all by your lonesome, whether that mean you take mid or top doesn't really matter.

 You're going to want to play pretty passive at first, using Malefic Visions whenever your someone gets in range.
 Try to keep your mana up though, if you have to back off a bit then do it.
 Once you hit level 5 you need to get them to around 350-450 hp and keep them there, and keep an eye on your exp bar, if you can land Malefic Visions Ignite and Nether Grasp the second you hit 6, they have no chance to survive and you should have first blood.

 Don't push the lane, you probably won't survive a gank if anywhere near their tower.

 You don't have to play super aggressive, just last hit minions and harass whenever they get in range.

 Get a solo lane, you aren't nearly as effective in a duo.

 **Once you hit 6 you can push your lane with Malefic Visions and gank if top/bot is pushed.**